 Zinc plays a vital role in protein synthesis, cell signaling/neurotransmission, vision, and helps regulate cell production in the immune system of the human body.
 It is also important for two of the most important senses like taste and smell.
 In the human body, there are more than 300 different enzymes that require zinc to function normally.
 Researchers believe that 3,000 proteins (out of approximately 100,000) have this vital mineral.

-A normal person contains two to three grams of Zinc at any given time.
-There are organs of the human body which secrete Zinc, such as the salivary gland, the prostate gland and the pancreas.
-Even cells involved in the activity of the immune system secrete zinc.
-As such, it is used up in various metabolic processes and eliminated through normal excretory and urinary channels, so it needs to be replenished often.
-If it isn’t you will begin to suffer from deficiency symptoms, a list of which can be found below.
+A normal person has two to three grams of zinc at any given time.
+It is used up in various metabolic processes and eliminated through normal excretory and urinary channels, so it needs to be replenished often.
+If it isn’t, you will begin to suffer from deficiency symptoms, a list of which can be found below.

 Zinc Deficiency Symptoms